How to apply

 Applicants for all undergraduate degree programmes require an approved English language qualification.
 For September 2021 entry, approved English language qualifications include:

-- Pearson Test of English (PTE) Academic with 58 overall and no less than 50 in each component
+- Pearson Test of English (PTE) Academic with 58 or above overall and no less than 50 in each component.
+If you require a student visa and choose to sit Pearson PTE, an overall score of 59 with no less than 59 in each component would be required.

 There are alternative acceptable English language qualifications.
 You can find out more about the requirements for individual countries by viewing our country-specific information.